Family

 Do I get an F-6 visa automatically after marrying a Korean national?

 No. The visa application is a separate step after marriage registration.
 You apply either at a Korean embassy overseas or by filing a status change at a Korea Immigration Service office inside Korea.
-Processing at an overseas embassy typically takes 5 to 7 working days.
-A domestic status change can take 1 to 3 months depending on caseload and how thoroughly the case is reviewed.
+Processing time depends on the office, the document set, and whether immigration asks for additional relationship evidence.

 Can I work in Korea on an F-6 visa?